hartwigmedical/hmftools/redux/README.md

 **Consensus Fragment**
 - **DUAL strand consensus ref preference** - For DUAL strand consensus a qual 11 ref on one strand can cause a qual 37 alt on the other to be set to consensus ref.
 This may be sub-optimal.
 - **Max QUAL not always representative** - Sometimes we may see n fragments collaped with n-1 having base qual 11 and the nth fragment having base qual 37.
 The low median qual indicates a potential issue, but we take the max qual right now.
-This can lead to over confident DUPLEX calls
+This can lead to over confident DUPLEX calls.
+Even if we took the median instead, if one strand has just a single read with high base qual, the final consensus will have high base qual.

 **Problematic regions definitions**
 - REDUX should trinculeotide repeats of at least 30 length and all dinculeotide / single base repeats of  of 20-30 bases to the problematic regions file.